 When new boys join Year 3, how are they integrated with the pupils that have been at the School since Reception?

 From Reception to Year 2 there is one form in the year group.
-In Year 3 we have a further intake and divide the year group into two forms.
+In Year 3 we have a further intake and in most years we will divide the year group into two forms.
 There are approximately equal numbers of existing and new pupils placed in both forms.
 Boys are encouraged to form new friendships and teachers ensure that the integration happens smoothly.
+Each new pupil is assigned a ‘buddy’ who will help them to settle in and find their way around the school and our routines.
 Our parents’ association also arrange informal gatherings for parents to mix and get to know each other.
 Every effort is made to ensure every boy settles happily into the new environment.

 What age do boys start at Abingdon, the senior school?